Table of Contents

-The burning, cough, and regurgitation caused by chronic gastroesophageal reflux disease (GERD) ranges from mildly annoying to distressingly painful.
+The burning, cough, and regurgitation caused by chronic gastroesophageal reflux disease (GERD) range from mildly annoying to distressingly painful.
 If you experience side effects from antacid medications or only have occasional reflux, you may be looking for natural ways to keep the burning at bay.
 To help put out that fiery feeling, try these 7 home remedies for acid reflux and GERD.

 Chewing gum after eating a meal counteracts acid with increased saliva production.
 Choose a sugar-free gum to keep your oral health in check, and look for a bicarbonate gum in the toothpaste aisle to get the maximum effect while you chew.

 Making changes to your diet is one of the best ways to stop acid reflux before it happens.
 If you aren’t sure exactly what triggers your symptoms, use a diary to track your foods and reflux symptoms.
+Common triggers include:

 - Coffee and other caffeinated drinks